nuremics/nuremics-docs/docs/handbook/practice.md

 We now declare the input data required by our `PolygonGeometryProc`, grouped into two categories: **Parameters** and **Paths**.
 Each input is defined using `attrs.field()` and marked with `metadata={"input": True}`.

-This metadata is essential: it tells the **NUREMICS** framework that these attributes are expected as input data, ensuring they are properly tracked and managed throughout the workflow.
+This metadata is essential: it tells the **nuRemics** framework that these attributes are expected as input data, ensuring they are properly tracked and managed throughout the workflow.

 ```python
 import attrs